Creating custom metafield definitions

 When you create a custom definition for a metafield, you specify the following information:

-- namespace and key, for example, to group metafields for specific parts of your store
+- key, for example, to group metafields for specific parts of your store

 - description (optional), such as information about what values to enter for the metafield